phyver/GameShell/README.md

 If you want create your own missions and translate them, you'll need the full `gettext` package as well.

-If available, `python3` is used to display ASCII-art boxes ("parchment") around some messages.
-If not, `awk` is used instead, but depending on your `awk` version, UTF-8 characters might cause glitches in alignements of borders.
-If that's a problem, install `python3`.

 Some missions have additional dependencies.
 If they are not met, those missions are ignored.
 To run all the currently available missions, you need the following